aiida-vasp/aiida-vasp/doc/source/getting_started/conda.rst

    #!/bin/sh
    export HOST=`hostname`

 In order to enable the recently placed files, we need to reactivate the Conda environment by issuing the following:

 ::

-   % source deactivate
+   % conda deactivate
-   % source activate myaiida
+   % conda activate myaiida

 AiiDA relies on a daemon that monitors and controlls your calculations.
-You should now be able to start the AiiDA daemon by issuing:
+You should now be able to start the AiiDA daemon by
+issuing:

 ::